Franco1010/ACM-ICPC/README.md

 Post your solutions, libraries, guides, tutorials, or anything you think is helpful.

-I publish here my accepted submissions to ACM ICPC training and related sites
+I publish here my accepted submissions to ACM ICPC training and related sites with competitive programming

 ## Getting started